Going to AWS re:Invent 2024?

 In this article, we will focus on how to view pod logs using the kubectl logs command line tool.

-kubectl is a command line tool that allows you to run commands against K8S clusters.
+kubectl is a command line tool that allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.

 Check out our Kubernetes Cheat Sheet with 15 Kubectl Commands & Objects.

 When using kubectl it can quickly become annoying to type many times.
-To shorten this, you can set an alias (Something that is highly recommended to save time if you are thinking of taking the Certified Kubernetes Administrator (CKA) exam, as time is short!).
+To shorten this, you can set an alias.

 The example below sets an alias called k so all future commands are run against the namespace called ‘my-namespace’.